-To change a Quick Spell button you have already set, on Windows/Macintosh, hold down the Command key (Control key on Windows) and press the button.
+To clear a Quick Use button you have already set, on Windows/Macintosh, right-click the button or press it while holding down the Command key (Control key on Windows).
 On portables, hold your finger on the button and then drag it to the X button just underneath.

-You can also select these four buttons by pressing keys F5-F8.
-To be reminded what spells they contain, you can hold down the Tab key.
+You can also select these four buttons by pressing keys F5-F12.
+To be reminded what spells/items they contain, you can hold down the Tab key.